Houston DWI Defense Attorney

 Hire An Experienced Houston DWI Attorney

 A conviction for driving while intoxicated can affect your entire life; from your career to your license, family, and freedom, the stakes are too high to try to fight the charges without a leading DWI defense lawyer.
-Attorney James Alston is board certified in criminal law.
+Houston criminal defense attorney James Alston is board certified in criminal law.
 He is a former state and federal prosecutor with a passion for providing a strong defense for his clients.
 He will never turn your case over to a junior associate.
 Mr. Alston works directly with each of his clients to get the best possible outcome in their case.
 Contact Houston DWI Defense Attorney James Alston today to schedule a consultation.